 The time is now.
-Jesus echoes the sentiment of taking action to move away from old patterns and into a life of hope in this Sunday's Gospel Reading:
+Jesus echoes the sentiment of taking action to move away from our old behavior and way of life in this Sunday's Gospel Reading:

 The people who sit in darkness have seen a great light, on those dwelling in a land overshadowed by death light has arisen.